-Figure 4-2-2: IP Address Setting Page Screenshot
+Figure 4-2-2-1: IP Address Setting Page Screenshot

 Object Description • Mode Indicates the IP address mode operation.
-Possible modes are: Static: Set a IP address that was manually configured for a device.
-This option allows user to configure each IP parameters manually, including IP Address, Subnet Mask, Default Gateway, and DNS servers.
-This is usually used in a technical environment of network users.
+Possible modes are: Static: Enable NTP mode operation.
+When enabling NTP mode operation, the agent forwards and transfers NTP messages between the clients and the server when they are not on the same subnet domain.
 DHCP: Enable DHCP client mode operation.
 Enable the DHCP client by checking this box.
 If DHCP fails and the configured IP address is zero, DHCP will retry.
 If DHCP fails and the configured IP address is non-zero, DHCP will stop and the configured IP settings will be used.
-The DHCP client will announce the configured System Name as hostname to provide DNS lookup.
-IP Address Provides the IP address of this switch in dotted decimal notation.
+The DHCP client will announce the configured System Name as hostname to provide DNS lookup. • IP Address Provides the IP address of this switch in dotted decimal notation.
 Subnet Mask Provides the subnet mask of this switch in dotted decimal notation.
 Gateway Provides the IP address of the router in dotted decimal notation.
 DNS Server 1/2 Provides the IP address of the DNS Server in dotted decimal notation.